Crypto Exchange in Tbilisi, Georgia

 How do I check a developer before buying an apartment in Georgia?

-To properly check a developer before buying an apartment, start with government registry verification through the Public Registry, examine their financial statements, review active projects, and investigate their legal history.
+To properly check a developer before buying an apartment in Georgia, start with government registry verification through the Public Registry.
+Examine their financial statements, review active projects, and investigate their legal history.

-Critical verification steps: Industry data shows that approximately 15-20% of real estate disputes in emerging markets involve developers with incomplete documentation or unresolved legal issues.
+Critical verification steps: Industry observations suggest that a significant share of real estate disputes in emerging markets involves developers with incomplete documentation or unresolved legal issues.
 The Public Registry in Georgia provides transparent access to company registration details, ownership structures, current obligations, and property encumbrances.
-Check the developer’s identification number (საიდენტიფიკაციო ნომერი) to access their complete legal profile.
+Check the developer’s 9-digit identification number on the Entrepreneurs Register.
+It is the official search portal of the National Agency of Public Registry (NAPR).

-Real-world application: Experienced buyers in Tbilisi and Batumi consistently verify at least three critical documents: construction permits (სამშენებლო ნებართვა), land ownership certificates, and bank guarantees for construction completion.
-This multi-layered approach helps identify warning signs like incomplete permits, overlapping property claims, or insufficient financial backing before signing preliminary agreements.
-A complete verification typically takes 3-5 business days and protects you from common issues like construction delays, legal disputes over land ownership, or incomplete project abandonment.
+Real-world application: Experienced buyers in Tbilisi and Batumi typically verify at least three critical documents: construction permits (სამშენებლო ნებართვა), land ownership certificates, and bank guarantees for construction completion.
+Bank guarantees are not legally mandatory for all developers in Georgia (unlike escrow rules in some EU jurisdictions).
+They are a contractual safeguard that buyers should request.
+Tighter enforcement of permit conditions and unfinished-construction controls was strengthened by Tbilisi City Hall reforms (2024–2025).
+This multi-layered approach helps identify warning signs before signing preliminary agreements.
+These may include incomplete permits, overlapping property claims, or insufficient financial backing.
+A complete verification typically takes 3–5 business days.
+It helps protect against common issues such as construction delays, legal disputes over land ownership, or project abandonment.

 What specific documents should I request from a construction company in Georgia?